minjaekim0/DL-Implement-Project/README.md

 # DeepLearning-Implement-Project

-### DLWithBasicOps
+### DLwithcp
 - acts as a DL package
-- written only with cupy's Basic Operations
+- written only with cupy's Basic Functions
 - consists of functions, layers and optimizers

 ### datasets